w3c/wot/minutes/main/20251008/Readme.txt

 Dave to generate new Zoom links for the TD call today and tomorrow, and potentially for all other meetings in the calendar.
 Dave to help with the publication of pending specifications, including the WoT Profile's Working draft that Ben mentioned.
-Sebastian to study and decide on the URL encoding issue in the OPCUA binding for Web of Things.
+Sebastian to study and decide on the URL encoding issue in the OPC UA binding for Web of Things.
-Erich to send information about Web of Things to Aruba IT, the European cloud provider interested in industrial connectivity solutions.
+Erich to send information about Web of Things to Azure IoT, the European cloud provider interested in industrial connectivity solutions.
 The group to review the AI-generated meeting minutes before publishing to ensure sensitive information is appropriately handled.
 The group to consider including Matter protocol binding as a work item in the new charter.
 Summary